OpenLiberty/boosted-microprofile-rest-client/README.md

 * The http://localhost:9080/inventory/systems/localhost microservice is the `inventory` service that invokes the http://localhost:9080/system/properties microservice to retrieves the system property information.

-* The http://localhost:9080/inventory/systems/{your_hostname} microservice is the `inventory` service that invokes the `http://{your_hostname}:9080/system/properties` microservice.
+* The http://localhost:9080/inventory/systems/{your_hostname} URL also uses the `inventory` service that invokes the `http://{your_hostname}:9080/system/properties` microservice.
 In Windows, Mac OS, and Linux, get your fully qualified domain name (FQDN) by entering `hostname` from your terminal.
 Visit the URL by replacing `{your_hostname}` with your FQDN.
 You will see the same system property information, but the process of getting the information is different.

+* The http://localhost:9080/inventory/systems/ URL uses the `inventory` service and returns the system property info of all hosts previously queried (the info is cached).